5331-Bay-Red

 I have developed an interest in writing, and plan to include in this website additional essays on the above topics as well as other topics.

 I played soccer as a youth and also later as an adult.
 I coached youth soccer teams for about 10 years, and recently published the book "Mental Aspects of Youth Soccer: A Primer for Players, Parents, and Coaches."
-This book is available in the usual book stores such as
+My publisher has recently produced a 30-second video trailer of my book.
+You can see the video trailer using one of the following links (it may take a few seconds or more to load the video):

 The book can also be purchased directly from me; the cost of each copy if purchased from me is $9.99, which includes free first-class shipping in the continental U.S. Below are the pre-publication reviews of the book.